It Typically takes Lyme patients years to get a diagnosis. It also takes a lot of detective work.

 Please note that some LLMDs also advocate the use of specialty laboratories to test for Lyme and associate diseases which many report is a more accurate way of looking for serologic evidence of exposure to tick borne illnesses.

 Thank you Dr. Frid for sharing this important information.
 Education is our best line of defense.
 She has asked that if you have a specific topic you would like to hear from her about to please leave a comment and she may write an article to address it.
 Visit Dr. Frid's website here.
 You can also follow her on Facebook, Twitter, Instagram, and YouTube.

 "Sometimes courage is the quiet voice at the end of the day saying 'I will try again tomorrow.'" - Mary Anne Radmacher

 Sharing our story is one of the most important things we can do to spread awareness of Lyme disease.

 For my most recent article on the Global Lyme Alliance blog I asked four wonderful Lyme bloggers to weigh in on the question, "What is it like to have an illness no one believes in?"

 Christina of Lady of Lyme, Kami of Living Grace, Victoria of Lemons 'N Lyme, and April of Happy Healin' Vegan, all had interesting and heartfelt responses to this question.

 What It's Like to Have an Illness No One Believes In

-If you're reading this blog you most likely have Lyme or love someone who has Lyme.
-What’s it like for you to have an illness no one believes in?
+If you're reading this blog you may have Lyme or love someone who has Lyme.
+What's it like for you to have an illness no one believes in?
 Leave a comment and spread awareness.